doanhtu07/my-terminal-dotfiles/bootstrap/setup-windows/README.md

 ## 4. Copy zshrc-mini to .zshrc inside `sync` folder

-Here I provide a more minimal zshrc for a simple setup ready to develop anything!
+In this folder `setup-windows`, I provide a more minimal zshrc (`zshrc-mini`) for a simple setup, which is ready to develop anything!

 For extra stuff, feel free to install them

-Please put the file in `sync/home` folder
+Please replace the zshrc file in `sync/home` folder

 - That's where we will symlink into $HOME